GarnerCode/dmshield-legacy/README.md

 ## Dungeons & Dragons Campaign Management System

 DM Shield is a web-only tool for dungeon masters to store information regarding their campaign.
-A new cross-platform version is being developed for web, iOS and Android.
+A newer version is under development.

 ## Technologies Utilized